delucianina/FlavorWave/README.md

 # FlavorWave

 ## Description
-FlaworWave is a comprehensive web application designed to simplify the management of your favorite recipes.
+FlavorWave is a comprehensive web application designed to simplify the management of your favorite recipes.
 This application  provides an intuitive interface for viewing, adding and updating recipes.
 FlavorWave streamlines the process of maintaining accurate and up-to-date records of your culinary creations, enhancing your cooking experience.

 ## Table of Contents
 - [Installation](#installation)